PySiLK - Silk in Python

 flags.matches(flagmask)

 Given flagmask, a string of the form high_flags/mask_flags, return True if the flags of flags match high_flags after being masked with mask_flags; False otherwise.
-Given a flagmask without the slash (/), return True if flags matches high_flags, as if mask_flags contained all flags.
+Given a flagmask without the slash (/), return True if all bits in flagmask are set in flags.
+I.e., a flagmask without a slash is interpreted as "flagmask/flagmask".

 Constants: